|

 of boy meets boy and girl meets girl cinema from the beginning of the gay rights movement in the 1960s

-Lesli Klainberg about her new documentary.
+Lesli Klainberg about her groundbreaking documentary.

 |